 • Gain ecological knowledge to combat the local effects of climate change, making our watershed and surrounding communities healthier

 • Up to 20 community service volunteer hours

-Details: Grey Tree Frog Apprentice (GTFA) programming will be led by staff from Friends of the Rouge Watershed and will take place via Zoom over 3 days during April Break 2021.
-In the spring of 2021, apprentices may have the opportunity to put their skills to work: apprentices will choose to volunteer at 1 to 3 weekend events during FRW’s spring community stewardship activities from April to June (dependent on COVID-19 restrictions).
+Details: Gray Tree Frog Apprentice (GTFA) programming will be led by staff from Friends of the Rouge Watershed and will take place via Zoom over 3 days during March Break 2022.
+In the spring of 2022, apprentices may have the opportunity to put their skills to work: apprentices will choose to volunteer at 1 to 3 weekend events during FRW’s spring community stewardship activities from April to June (dependent on COVID-19 restrictions).
 At these events, apprentices will help plant native trees, shrubs and wildflowers and talk about local environmental issues and solutions.
 In June, apprentices will attend a virtual post-program celebration night to present a reflection of their volunteer experience.